XgridInc/xkops/CONTRIBUTING.md

 ### Choosing an Issue

 Before getting started and setup with contributing, you'll want to have a look at and choose an issue to work on.
-The following is a basic workflow you want to work from:
+Following is the basic workflow you want to work from:

 - Search through issues.
 - Find issue you want to work on.